fbpx

 • Genetic markers can be used to study the relationship between an inherited disease and its genetic cause (for example, a particular mutation of a gene that results in a defective protein).
 It is known that pieces of DNA that lie near each other on a chromosome tend to be inherited together.
 This property enables the use of a marker, which can then be used to determine the precise inheritance pattern of the gene that has not yet been exactly localized.

-• Genetic markers are employed in genealogical DNA testing for genetic genealogy to determine genetic distance between individuals or populations.
-Uniparental markers (on mitochondrial orY chromosomal DNA) are studied for assessing maternal or paternal lineages.Autosomal markers are used for all ancestry.
+• Genetic markers are employed in genealogical DNA testing for genetic genealogy to determine the genetic distance between individuals or populations.
+Uniparental markers (on mitochondrial or Y chromosomal DNA) are studied to assess maternal or paternal lineages, while autosomal markers are used for all ancestry.

-Genetic markers have to be easily identifiable, associated with a specificlocus, and highly polymorphic, because homozygotes do not provide any information.
-Detection of the marker can be direct by RNA sequencing, or indirect using allozymes.
+Genetic markers have to be easily identifiable, associated with a specific locus, and highly polymorphic because homozygotes do not provide any information.
+Detection of the marker can be direct by RNA sequencing or indirect using allozymes.

-• Some of the methods used to study the genome or phylogenetics are RFLP, AFLP, RAPD, SSR.
+• Some of the methods used to study the genome or phylogenetics are RFLP, AFLP, RAPD, and SSR.
 They can be used to create genetic maps of whatever organism is being studied.

-There was a debate over what the transmissible agent ofCTVT (canine transmissible venereal tumor) was.
-Many researchers hypothesized that virus like particles were responsible for transforming the cell, while others thought that the cell itself was able to infect other canines as an allograft.
-With the aid of genetic markers, researchers were able to provide conclusive evidence that the cancerous tumor cell evolved into a transmissible parasite.
-Furthermore, molecular genetic markers were used to resolve the issue of natural transmission, the breed of origin (phylogenetics), and the age of the canine tumor.
+There was a debate over what the transmissible agent of CCTVT (canine transmissible venereal tumour) was.
+Many researchers hypothesized that virus-like particles were responsible for transforming the cell, while others thought that the cell itself was able to infect other canines as an allograft.
+With the aid of genetic markers, researchers were able to provide conclusive evidence that the cancerous tumour cell evolved into a transmissible parasite.
+Furthermore, molecular genetic markers were used to resolve the issue of natural transmission, the breed of origin (phylogenetics), and the age of the canine tumour.

 • Genetic markers have also been used to measure the genomic response to selection in livestock.
-Natural and artificial selection leads to a change in the genetic makeup of the cell.
-The presence of different alleles due to a distorted segregation at the genetic markers is indicative of the difference between selected and non-selected livestock.
+Natural and artificial selection lead to a change in the genetic makeup of the cell.
+The presence of different alleles due to distorted segregation at the genetic markers is indicative of the difference between selected and non-selected livestock.

 Using Antibiotic Resistance Genes As Markers

-Because of the risk of creating pathogenic antibioticresistant bacteria, there is now much less use of antibiotic resistance genes in this way, and other ways have been developed in which the successfully transformed bacteria can be identified.
+Because of the risk of creating pathogenic antibiotic-resistant bacteria, there is now much less use of antibiotic-resistance genes in this way, and other ways have been developed in which the successfully transformed bacteria can be identified.
 One method uses enzymes that produce fluorescent substances.
 For example, enzymes obtained from jellyfish make a protein called GFP (green fluorescent protein) that fluoresces bright green in ultraviolet light.
 The gene for the enzyme is inserted into the plasmids.
 So all that needs to be done to identify the bacteria that have taken up the plasmid is to shine ultraviolet light onto them.
 The ones that glow green are the genetically modified ones.
 The same marker gene can be used in a range of organisms.
 Figure (A).

 Fig (A) : 6 A transgenic mouse expressing a gene for a fluorescent protein.

 Another marker is the enzyme β-glucuronidase (known as GUS for short), which originates from E. coli.
-Any transformed cell that contains this enzyme, when incubated with some specific colourless or non-fluorescent substrates, can transform them into coloured or fluorescent products.
+Any transformed cell that contains this enzyme, when incubated with some specific colourless or non-fluorescent substrates, can transform into coloured or fluorescent products.
 This is especially useful in detecting the activity of inserted genes in plants, such as the sundew

 in fig (B).